Kasey Perez the first of seven in Native American family to choose CMU

 “My cousins and my siblings saw that I was really involved with things, and they were like ‘hey that’s really cool’ and they decided that they wanted to do those things, too,” says Perez.
-“They’re all involved with the Native American indigenous student organization here.
+“They’re all involved with the North American Indigenous Student Organization here.
 They’ve all at one point or another, volunteered or worked in the Native American program’s office or here within the student inclusion and diversity office.
 I just really liked the programs that they had here, and I think that was a deciding factor for them, too, was seeing how much fun (it was) and how much we were learning as older students.”

 For Kasey and her family, CMU’s history of honoring Native Americans was another big factor in their decision to come to Mount Pleasant.

 “It’s really important that CMU is always finding ways to honor the Anishinaabe tribal land that they’re on.
 That’s really important to our family but also to the Anishinaabe people who are from here.
 I think that I’ve always felt really welcomed here and the center for student inclusion and diversity as well as Native American programs and all the different programs that we have on campus with diversity education here, have really paved the way for native students to feel welcome here.”

 Now, Kasey says, her family is an example for others from her small community, to reach outside of their comfort zones to follow their dreams.